Defense of Your Felony Drug Charges

 - Knowledge and intent.
 Felony drug crimes have an element of knowledge or intent.
 This means that the prosecution must prove that you were doing something illegal, such as knowingly possessing drugs.
 If they can’t prove that you knew you were in possession of a substance that qualifies as an illegal drug or that you had no knowledge you had any such substance in your possession period, you cannot be convicted of felony possession.

 - Possession.
 There are two ways that the prosecution can prove that you were in possession of drugs: (1) actual possession and (2) constructive possession.
 Actual possession is when the drugs are found on your person, such as in your pocket.
 Constructive possession is when the drugs are in an area within your control.
 For example, having drugs in the glove box of your car would be considered constructive possession.
 It can be difficult to challenge a case where you were in actual possession of drugs, but constructive possession is often susceptible to challenge.

 Drug cases are prosecuted aggressively, and you may be charged with crimes you didn’t commit.
 Our lawyers fight for your rights by challenging the prosecution’s evidence and demonstrating that they can’t prove their case.

 Facing Felony Drug Charges in Charlotte?
-Contact Randall & Stump, PLLC
+Contact Randall & Stump, Criminal Defense Attorneys

-At Randall & Stump, PLLC, we know that a conviction could change your life forever.
+At Randall & Stump, Criminal Defense Attorneys, we know that a conviction could change your life forever.
 As a result, we don’t stop fighting until we obtain the best possible result for you.
 Don’t give up hope – call us at (980) 237-4579 or use our online contact form to schedule a free consultation to discuss your case with one of our Charlotte felony drug defense lawyers.